canonical/vanilla-framework/docs/patterns/_code-snippet.md

 ---
 collection: patterns
-title: code snippets
+title: code snippet
 ---

 ## .code-snippet

-Code snippets should be used when presenting the user with a small snippet of code that they will likely want to copy and paste.
+Code snippet should be used when presenting the user with a small snippet of code that they will likely want to copy and paste.

 ```html
 <div class="code-snippet">